 How Pozzolona Works?

-Pozzolana material interacts with the calcium hydroxide released during the hardening of cement.
+Pozzolana material interacts with the calcium hydroxide released during the hardening of the cement.

 Ca(OH)2 + SiO2 + (n – 1) H2O = CaO.SiO2.nH2O.